JestonBlu/magicmirror/pages/_pages/images.markdown

 ## Images on [Docker Hub](https://hub.docker.com/r/karsten13/magicmirror/):  [![](https://img.shields.io/docker/pulls/karsten13/magicmirror.svg)](https://hub.docker.com/r/karsten13/magicmirror/)

-> ⚠️ If you are still running debian buster on your raspberry pi the `karsten13/magicmirror:latest` images won't work anymore, you have to switch to the compatible image `karsten13/magicmirror:buster`.

 The docker image `karsten13/magicmirror` is available with these tags:

 TAG                | OS/ARCH     | ELECTRON | DISTRO | DESCRIPTION